ubacourage/Network-Traffic-Analysis-Lab/README.md

 Used to isolate unencrypted HTTP traffic.

 ### Findings
-Detected HTTP GET requests to bored.com hosted on Cloudflare infrastructure.
+- Detected HTTP GET requests to bored.com hosted on Cloudflare infrastructure.
-OCSP certificate checks to Google infrastructure were identified.
+- OCSP certificate checks to Google infrastructure were identified.
-No malicious HTTP traffic or suspicious payloads were detected.
+- No malicious HTTP traffic or suspicious payloads were detected.

-### Analyst Observation
+### Observation

 The traffic was legitimate.